BlockchainBrain/docs/wallet/bootstrap.rst

 Downloading the Bootstrap from a Linux VPS Using a Bash Script
 --------------------------------------------------------------

 This section is intended for those that want to install the bootstrap on a Linux VPS using a bash script, which will automate the process.
-This version of the bash script will only work with users that installed the Hot Wallet with the user named **rupxmn**.
-If you used **root** then you will need to install the bootstrap manually.

 .. warning:: Only do this on a Linux VPS Hot Wallet that does not contain RUPX or zRUPX, or you will lose your coins.